grouparoo/grouparoo/documents/product/concepts.md

 ## Profile Property Rules

 Profile Property Rules define how a property gets pulled from a Source.
 Every Source might be structured in slightly different ways, so Grouparoo plugins make it easy for you to define Profile Property Rules.

+For example, you might define a Profile Property Rule called `first_name` which you are pulling from your product database via the `@grouparoo/postgres` plugin, or you might define `number_of_purchases`, which you are using the Grouparoo Event system to count up.

 ## Events